Hamatti/kittens-everywhere-example/README.md

 ### How to run

-This extension is built for Firefox, using Manifest v2.
+This extension is built for Firefox, using Manifest v3.
 To load it while in development, either (I recommend #2):

 1. Build a .zip file of all the files, open Firefox and head to [about:debugging](about:debugging), choose "This Firefox" and click "Load Temporary Add-on...".
 Then choose your .zip file.
 With this method, you need to create a new .zip file and click "Reload" in that page to reload the changes.

 or

 2. Install [web-ext](https://github.com/mozilla/web-ext) from [npm](https://www.npmjs.com/) (with `npm install -g web-ext`) and run `web-ext run` in this folder.
 That will package the extension, open a fresh Firefox window and load the extension in.
 It will also provide hot reload so the extension gets reloaded everytime you save your changes.

+Regardless of which method you use, you need a Firefox of version 109 or newer.

 ## Learn more and get involved